Secondary Design and Technology (Age Range 11 – 16)

-This course will allow you to achieve Qualified Teacher Status (QTS) at the end of a two-year period.
+This course will allow you to achieve Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE).

-You will spend a minimum of 140 days in school over the next 2 years.
+Trainees will spend a minimum of 120 days in school working towards the award of QTS.

 Trainees will also benefit from Professional Studies and Subject Pedagogy sessions that are led by a Subject Specialist.
 It is your responsibility to secure the required fundamental English and Mathematics skills and we will support you in this process to ensure you can demonstrate competence in the required fundamental English and Mathematics to gain QTS.